discord-net/Discord.Net/README.md

 # Known Issues

 - Due to current Discord restrictions, private messages are blocked unless both the sender and recipient are members of the same server.
 - Caches do not currently clean up when their entries are no longer referenced, and there is no cap to the message cache.
-For now, connecting and disconnecting will clear all caches.
+For now, disconencting and reconnecting will clear all caches.

+# Related Projects
+[DiscordBot](https://github.com/RogueException/DiscordBot) - A basic Discord.Net extension to add command and whitelist support.